bcgov/nr-epd-aq-statements/doc/WARNING_SELECTION_LOGIC.md

    - `_recent_warnings.yaml` for recent warnings
    - `_wildfire.yaml` for wildfire smoke warnings

-These output files are then used in custom listings within the Quarto site.
+These output files are then used in a [custom listing](https://github.com/bcgov/aqwarnings/blob/main/frontend/index.qmd#L4) on the front page of the Quarto web site.